A snapshot: schools in Abu Dhabi considered (but not necessarily chosen) by English-speaking expats.

 Adapted National Curriculum for England/ IGCSE; ages 3-16; co-ed; day; independent; private non-profit; 1,200 students

 Despite being part of an Indian organisation, the school follows an adapted British curriculum.
 Opened in 2015, with the first cohort starting IGCSEs in 2019.
-Emirati students are the largest group (around 30 per cent), UK passport holders (17 per cent) and a small number (4 per cent) of US citizens.
-In 2019, a new head (formerly Vice-Principal) took over the helm from the Founding Principal.
+Emirati students are the largest group, UK passport holders next and a small number of US citizens.

 Belvedere British School